 Do you want to celebrate a honeymoon, enjoy a relaxing family holiday, or an adventure trip full of activities?
 Book a Bali beach vacation and you will not be disappointed.
 Each day awake and choose which setting you want for your adventures – perfect white sand beaches or unique black-sandy ones, brilliantly colored coral reefs, waves to ride a surfboard, or just calm waters to go for a refreshing swim, you will find it in Bali.

 A vacation in Bali is full of endless possibilities to explore.
 The landscape is so varied that you can easily start the day by visiting waterfalls or ancient temples and end it snipping cocktails at one of the many beautiful Bali beaches.

 Bali’s best 5 beaches

 A Bali beach vacation wouldn’t be anything without a trip (or several) to the beach!
-Bali beaches are by far the best part of a Bali holiday for the white sand and teal waters, so let see the 5 most beautiful ones:
+Bali beaches are by far the best part of a Bali holiday for the white sand and teal waters, so let’s see the 5 most beautiful ones:

 Blue Point Beach

 Otherwise known as Suluban Beach, this cave beach in Ungasan is popular for surfers, campers, and evening bonfires.
-Not great for swimming or sunbathing due to the size of the waves and position of the rocks, but Blue Point is still worth the visit for incredible views and adventure of cave exploring.
+Not great for swimming or sunbathing due to the size of the waves and the position of the rocks, but Blue Point is still worth the visit for incredible views and adventure of cave exploring.

 Calling all Bali beachgoers looking to hang at a slow speed, Geger is a secluded beach with clear waters and a chill vibe for all ages.
 Although popular among families for the shallow depth of the water, honeymooners, and solo travelers will also enjoy a day spent in the sun here.